maoberlehner/markus-oberlehner-net/resources/articles/2016-12-30_building-avalanche-v4.md

 Although automated tests are not a huge thing in the CSS world, I really wanted to have some system in place to prevent me from releasing faulty code.

-Every avalanche 4.x.x package comes with it's own regression tests and a new release is only created if all the packages pass their tests.
+Every **avalanche** 4.x.x package comes with it's own regression tests and a new release is only created if all the packages pass their tests.
 [BackstopJS](https://github.com/garris/backstopjs) is used to run the tests.

 ## Conclusion
-For now I'm quite happy with the latest release of avalanche.
+For now I'm quite happy with the latest release of **avalanche**.
 I made the packages work standalone, optimized the development process by using a monorepo approach and made development less fragile by adding regression tests.

-I do not expect for avalanche to be the next Bootstrap or even to be used by many people.
-Although what I hope for is, that other people keep working on better ways of building design systems with CSS and that avalanche may serve as an inspiration for some of those people.
+I do not expect for **avalanche** to be the next Bootstrap or even to be used by many people.
+Although what I hope for is, that other people keep working on better ways of building design systems with CSS and that **avalanche** may serve as an inspiration for some of those people.